pkrumpl/frame-codebase/README.md

 ## 🧮 Getting started with FPGA development

+> **Note:** The FPGA RTL was not modified for this thesis.
+The information below is from the original firmware documentation.

 The complete FPGA architecture is described in `docs/fpga-architecture.md`.

 The FPGA RTL is prebuilt and included in `fpga_application.h` for convenience.
 If you wish to modify the FPGA RTL, follow `docs/fpga-toolchain-setup.md` to rebuild the bitstream.

+## 🙏 Acknowledgments

+This project is based on the official [Frame firmware by Brilliant Labs](https://github.com/brilliantlabsAR/frame-codebase).